eiwosstdma/mtgdb/README.md

 # Side notes
 ## Important
-- Search engine need to be done.
+- Search engine need to be done. => Need to gives a different page when no cards are found.

 ## GOOD
 - Should add better error handling throughout getServerSideProps() functions